sowash22/name-it/README.md

 ## 📱 How to Use

-1. **Describe Your Pet**: Enter details about your pet's personality, appearance, and behavior
+1. **Describe What You Want to Name**: Enter details about what you're naming
-2. **Select Gender**: Choose your preferred gender for the names
+2. **Select Options**: Choose from available pet types, name styles, and characteristics
-3. **Upload Photos** (Optional): Add up to 3 pet photos for better context
+3. **Upload Media** (Optional): Add photos or videos for better context
+4. **Use Voice Input** (Optional): Click the microphone to speak your description
-4. **Generate Names**: Click the "Generate Names" button to get suggestions
+5. **Generate Names**: Click the "Generate Names" button to get suggestions
-5. **Rate Names**: Use the feedback buttons to rate each suggested name
+6. **Rate Names**: Use the feedback buttons to rate each suggested name
-6. **Copy Names**: Click "Copy name" to copy your favorite names to clipboard
+7. **Copy Names**: Click "Copy name" to copy your favorite names to clipboard

 ## 🎨 Design Philosophy